obajide028/observer-pattern/README.md

 ## **Conclusion**
 The **Observer Pattern** promotes flexibility, reusability and maintainability by allowing components to communicate without being tightly coupled.
 It ensures real-time updates and also follows SOLID Principles, making it a powerful design choice for event driven applications.

-By applying this pattern to the Weather Station simulation, I built a system where multiple components stay in sync, resulting in cleaner and more scalable code. 🚀
+By applying this pattern to the Weather Station simulation, I built a system where multiple components stay in sync, resulting in cleaner and more scalable code.🚀